It's finally here….the ONE and only recipe you can’t live without.

 This is my quick go to homemade turkey jerky.
 It isn't the BEST source, but I find that the ingredients are better than most other jerky out there.
 We use this for travel or days when meal prep is difficult.

 Here is another one of my favorite recipes for healing.
 It makes many vitamins and minerals readily available and easily absorbed.
+This broth is high in Potassium and has Iodine.
+Broths are easy on the stomach, readily absorbed and mineral broth is a great medium for also consuming your salt needs for proper hydration.

 I have many fond memories of my grandparents.
 What I remember the most is my grandfather's affinity to sweets.
 I have vivid memories of playing in their backyard in San Jose and picking fresh blackberries and raspberries off the bush.
 I never waited to wash them before I ate them, because even then I had little patience.